KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 10. And navigate up or down in the text.

-.. _silence_detection:
+.. _effects-s2t_silence_detection:

 Silence detection
 -----------------

 This works with the VOSK engine only.

-Open the clip in the clip monitor and open the speech editor window (:menuselection:`View --> Speech Editor`) .
+Open the clip in the clip monitor and open the speech editor window (:menuselection:`Menu --> View --> Speech Editor`) .

 Select your language or :ref:`install_language` and download the model for it.

 Then click :guilabel:`Start Recognition` button.

-Once this is done, click on the time-code where no-speech is indicated and just hit the :kbd:`delete` key.
-Repeat the operation for all the parts you want to remove, including where someone says what you don't want to listen in your final edit.
+Once this is done, click on the time-code where no-speech is indicated and just hit the :kbd:`Delete` key.
+Repeat the operation for all the parts you want to remove, including where someone says what you do not want to include in your final edit.

-Once finished, make sure :guilabel:`Selected zone only` is disabled, click on the :guilabel:`Save` button on the lower left part of the speech editor window and after few seconds a new playlist is added in the project bin without silence and without the text you don't want.
+Once finished, make sure :guilabel:`Selected zone only` is disabled, click on the :guilabel:`Save` button on the lower left part of the speech editor window and after few seconds a new playlist is added in the Project Bin without silence and without the text you do not want.